 November is Family History Month and so we have to ask – do you know your family history?
 Research has indicated that 1 in 4 colon cancer patients have some family history.
 If you have a 1st degree relative (parent or sibling) with colon cancer, you are 2-3 times more likely to develop the disease.
-If you do people-with-a-1st-degree-relative-with-colon-cancer-have-2-3-times-the-risk-of-developing-the-diseasehave this increased risk, your doctor might recommend that you begin screening earlier.
+If you do have this increased risk, your doctor might recommend that you begin screening earlier.
 For high risk patients, the American Cancer Society recommends screening begin at 40 or 10 years before the onset of the family member’s diagnosis (whichever comes first).

 Knowing your family history is especially important if your family member has or had a hereditary colon cancer.
 The most common types of these genetic mutations are Familial Adenomatous Polyposis (FAP) and Hereditary Nonpolyposis Colon Cancer (HNPCC), also known as Lynch Syndrome.
 If you have either of these hereditary conditions, your doctor will likely recommend screening even earlier.